TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 Panic mode reset.
 If for any reason your keypad becomes unresponsive or behaves strangely reset it as follows:

 (1) If the keys still send a *de* command using the second Pad.
 Then unplug or reset the keypad.
 This will delete all
-    files. macros and settings and you will need a re-calibration at start-up.
+    files. macros and settings but no re-calibration is needed at the first start-up.
 (2) Press either the white button on the Pico MCU baord and hold it in, then press the reset button once, and then only
     release the white button.
 Or unplug and re-plug the USB cable whilst holding and then release the Pico white button.
     The file manager should show a new storage device named RPI-RP2.
 Drag and drop any of the code.UF2 files to this